-7. Conclusion
+7 Conclusion

-We present our Cool-Cache framework that acieves substantial energy savings for multimedia applications without compromising performance.
+Our Cool-Cache framework achieves substantial energy savings for multimedia applications without compromising performance.
 Our research covers the architectural and compiler domains.
-We consider both scalars and non-scalars in our techniques.
-In particular, we propose and evaluate a new flexible compiler-controlled caching architecture that eliminates cache tags.
+We consider both scalars and non-scalars in our techniques and partition scalars into a energy-efficient minibuffer.
+We also propose and evaluate a new flexible compiler-controlled caching architecture that eliminates cache tags.
+The ideas presented in this paper could be applied for chip-wide energy saving schemes as well.
+A natural extension of this work would be using statically speculative compiler-architectural methods to drive fetch and issue stage energy optimizations.